Last Updated on

 Method 1: Stud Finder

 There are two types of stud finders.
-These are electronic and magnetic.
-Electronic ones emit a beeping noise when you come across a stud, while magnetic units are more accurate but can’t be used if the wall is covered in popcorn.
+These are electronic studs and magnetic studs .
+Electronic ones emit a beeping noise when you come across a stud.
+Magnetic units are more accurate but can’t be used if the wall is covered in popcorn.

-A stud finder must be placed flat against the wall to detect studs, and must be moved along the wall slowly for it to work properly on large walls.
+A stud finder must be placed flat against the wall to detect metal or wood studs, and must be moved along the wall slowly for it to work properly on large walls.
 If you’re working on a textured ceiling, an electronic unit will not work, but you can use a magnetic one.
-The process of finding studs with a stud finder is exactly the same on smooth surfaces as it would be on a textured wall
+The process of finding metal or wood studs with a stud finder is exactly the same on smooth surfaces as it would be on a textured wall.

 Method 2: Tap the Wall